South Manchuria

 It was powered by an eight cylinder 8LV31 engine producing 750hp at 670rpm, it could also be set to operate at 570rpm & 470rpm.
 Electrical equipment was provided by Oerlikon.
 The main generator was an independently excited type 8B920 445 kW continuous with an auxiliary generator of 150 volt directly coupled to the main generator.
 The main generator powered four self ventilated traction motors of type EM 520.

 A view of the locomotive #2000 working a train, since the locomotive is here equipped with screw couplings and buffers this view is probably of it on trial in Switzerland.
 In South Manchuria the US style automatic couplers were fitted.
+The locomotive was primarily designed for shunting work, hence its service weight of 80 tons on only four axles.

 A view of railcar #2, one of a pair introduced in 1932 powered by a 250hp 6LV22 engine which powered one bogie.
 The railcar was constructed in South Manchuria.

-It is believed the locomotive and railcars remained in service, at least until the Communist takeover in 1949.
+It is believed the locomotive and railcars remained in service at least until the Communist takeover in 1949.

 Return to Sulzer page